A Complete Guide to Bangkok

 jana meerman bangkok thailand-169

-We focused on the southwest part of the country, starting in Ao Nang before crossing the Krabi Peninsula and taking a ferry to the little island of Ko Tao, far and away our favourite spot of the entire trip.
-Then, we took the ferry back down to Ko Samui, one of the neighbouring islands of Ko Tao.
+Our trip focused on the southwest part of the country, starting in Ao Nang before crossing the Krabi Peninsula and taking a ferry to the little island of Ko Tao, by far our favourite spot of the entire trip.
+We then took the ferry back down to Ko Samui, one of the neighbouring islands of Ko Tao.

 Many of the incredible photos below were taken by Ina, both on my camera and hers.
 It is a joy to travel with someone who loves documenting the world as much as you do.